merenlab/anvio.org/help/main/programs/anvi-display-functions/index.md

 ## Usage

-For a given annotation source for <span class="artifact-n">[functions](/help/main/artifacts/functions)</span>, this program displays distribution patterns of unique function names (or accession numbers) across genomes stored in anvi'o databases.
+For a given annotation source for <span class="artifact-n">[functions](/help/main/artifacts/functions)</span>, this program will display distribution patterns of unique function names (or accession numbers) across genomes stored in anvi'o databases.

-It is a powerful tool for analyzing differentially occurring functions for any source of annotation that is shared across all genomes.
+It is a powerful way to analyze differentially occurring functions for any source of annotation that is shared across all genomes.

 Currently, <span class="artifact-p">[anvi-display-functions](/help/main/programs/anvi-display-functions)</span> can work with any combination of genomes from <span class="artifact-n">[external-genomes](/help/main/artifacts/external-genomes)</span>, <span class="artifact-n">[internal-genomes](/help/main/artifacts/internal-genomes)</span>, and <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span>.

 {:.notice}
-If you are only interested in text output, see the program <span class="artifact-p">[anvi-script-gen-function-matrix-across-genomes](/help/main/programs/anvi-script-gen-function-matrix-across-genomes)</span> that can report <span class="artifact-n">[functions-across-genomes-txt](/help/main/artifacts/functions-across-genomes-txt)</span> files.
+If you are only interested in a text output, see the program <span class="artifact-p">[anvi-script-gen-function-matrix-across-genomes](/help/main/programs/anvi-script-gen-function-matrix-across-genomes)</span> that can report <span class="artifact-n">[functions-across-genomes-txt](/help/main/artifacts/functions-across-genomes-txt)</span> files.

 ### Quick & Simple Run

-The simplest way to execute this program is as follows:
+The simplest way to run this program is as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;display&#45;functions &#45;e <span class="artifact&#45;n">[external&#45;genomes](/help/main/artifacts/external&#45;genomes)</span> \